MedericTrungVU/revenue_forecasting_demo/README.md

 # revenue_forecasting_demo
-Sales forecasting with demo data from DCL
+Turnovers forecasting with demo data from Decathlon